Niels020/image-generator/README.md

 # Image Generator

-Lightweight app in node.js to create images with the Open-AI image api
+Simple app in node.js to create images with the Open-AI image api Really just trying to use Dall-e for free :)

 ## To run the app